NBISweden/development-guidelines/README.md

 be working, but without guarantees.
 For small projects, development might well happen directly on the development branch and the code here may therefore sometimes be broken (this should ideally never happen though).
-When the development branch is deemed “done” and has undergone testing and review, it is merged into the master branch.
+When the development branch is deemed "done" and has undergone testing and review, it is merged into the master branch.
 The release is then tagged with an appropriate release version.

-A **feature** branch (often called `feature/some_name` where `some_name` is a very short descriptive name of the feature) is branched off from the main development branch when a new “feature” is being implemented.
+A **feature** branch (often called `feature/some_name` where `some_name` is a very short descriptive name of the feature) is branched off from the main development branch when a new "feature" is being implemented.
 A new feature is any logically connected set of changes to the code base regardless of how many files are being changed.